james-prior/pillar-kata-roman-numeral-calculator/README.md

 # Installation

-The following instructions work for Ubuntu 14.04, particularly for booting the Ubuntu 14.04.5 64-bit desktop installation DVD[1] as a live distro in a virtual machine with 2 GB of RAM.
+The following instructions work for Ubuntu 14.04, particularly for booting the Ubuntu 14.04.5 64-bit desktop installation DVD as a live distro in a virtual machine with 2 GB of RAM.

     sudo apt-get -y install git